Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Introduction

 In fully cooperative MARL, it is often assumed that all agents share a single global reward.
 To mitigate the resulting credit assignment problem, various methods have been proposed, such as value decomposition \cite{sunehag2017value} and counterfactual learning \cite{foerster2018counterfactual}.
 However, in many scenarios, the team’s reward can be naturally attributed to the contributions of specific subsets of agents, in which case local rewards can provide more fine-grained information about overall performance.
 Consequently, aggregating these signals into a single scalar and then attempting to recover them appears inherently inefficient.
 Motivated by this observation, we ask \begin{quote} \textit{Can we directly leverage the individual-agent reward information to effectively avoid the credit assignment issues introduced by reward scalarization, while still promoting cooperation?} \end{quote}

 Building on the framework of dependence graphs and Multi-Agent Networked MDPs \citep{qu2020scalable}, we combine local reward signals in a way that respects the credit of each agent.
-Our main contributions in this work are two-fold.
+Our main contributions in this work are three-fold.
 First, we propose a novel policy gradient estimator that truncates irrelevant local rewards based on interaction paths in the dependence graph, effectively alleviating the credit assignment problem.
-Second, we introduce a practical method for approximating the dependence graph, along with a GAE-based advantage estimator \cite{schulman2015high} that can work effectively with noisy graph approximations.
+Second, we prove that our method provides a smooth transition between the local and global reward learning depending on the density of the dependence graphs in terms of sample complexity.
+Third, we introduce a practical method for approximating the dependence graph based on our theory.
 Empirically, we validate the proposed approach on a range of benchmarks in MARL.
 Experimental results show that our methods can be competitive with and outperform strong baselines from both local and global reward settings.